|Premiére date||22 Feb. 2019|

 About The Revelation

-The Revelation (2019) is a planned theatre production by The Norwegian Theatre, based on the play by Mattias Andersson.
-The production will be performed in the theatre's venue Scene 2.
+The Revelation (2019) was a theatre production by The Norwegian Theatre, based on the play by Mattias Andersson.
+The production was performed in the theatre's venue Scene 2.

 - Mattias Andersson - Playwright